PROSPricing/application-browser/README.md

 In general, PROS will not provide a distribution of Pepper flash.
 Obtaining a valid distribution of Pepper Flash will be the responsibility of the customer.
 In addition, PROS will not provide any support or maintenance around Pepper Flash.

-The contents of this document apply to the “current version”.
+The contents of this document apply to the "latest release".
 Browse the release tags in Github to see the contents for any other version(s).

 ## Quick start